 West African Carpet Viper

 Also known as the ocellated carpet viper (Echis ocellatus), the West African carpet viper is endemic to the countries of West Africa.
 Incredibly for a snake with a relatively small range, it is (along with the puff adder) often cited as being responsible for the highest number of snakebite-related fatalities in Africa.
 The West African carpet viper is a small snake, with an average total length of approximately 20 inches/ 50 centimeters.
-They are typically yellowish brown in colour, with distinctive eye-like spots along the length of their bodies.
+They are typically yellowish brown in color, with distinctive eye-like spots along the length of their bodies.
 These spots are designed to confuse potential predators.
 Like the boomslang, their venom is haemotoxic, causing spontaneous internal bleeding and the collapse of the circulatory system sometimes days after the bite has occurred.
 The West African carpet viper has a distinctive threat display, which involves rubbing its coils together to create a loud sizzling sound.

 07 of 10

 The Cape cobra (Naja nivea) is found across Southern Africa, favoring dry areas including desert and arid savannah regions.
 They are moderately-sized, growing to around 5 feet/ 1.5 meters in length.
 Although they are alternatively known as the yellow cobra, Cape cobras can come in a variety of colors, including golden, brown and even black.
-It is a diurnal species, meaning that it is usually active in the day, and feeds on a wide variety of animals ranging from rodents to reptiles to other snakes.
+It is a diurnal species, meaning that it is usually active in the day, and feeds on a wide variety of animals ranging from rodents to reptiles and other snakes.
 In particular, they are known for raiding weaver bird colonies.
 It strikes readily when threatened, and is particularly dangerous thanks to its tendency to enter human settlements.
 Although the mortality rate for untreated bites is uncertain, it is thought to be high with death occurring between one and 10 hours later as a result of respiratory failure.

 08 of 10